How To Introduce Yourself To Coworkers (With 8 Tips)

 5. Find more opportunities for introductions

 Finding opportunities for introductions enables you to make more new acquaintances and friends in your company.
-Even if you do not get the chance to make introductions during orientation, you can introduce yourself to your coworkers in many other ways.
+If you don't get the chance for introductions during orientation, you can introduce yourself to your coworkers in many other ways.

 To introduce yourself during a meeting, first determine what kind of introduction you should make.
-If you are making a formal introduction, keep it as brief as possible, so it will not interfere with the meeting.
+If you are making a formal introduction, keep it as brief as possible so it won't interfere with the meeting.

 Example: “Hi, my name is Grace.
 I’m the new account manager.”